nathansmith/javascript-quiz/README.md

         0.1 + 0.2; // Equals 0.30000000000000004

-08. Describe how variable hoisting works, and how to avoid bugs that arise from it.
+08. Describe how variable hoisting works, and how to avoid bugs that may arise from it.

 09. How do these differ?